Frequently referred patients include those with:

 How to Refer

-Send medical records of the patient or a referral form via fax at (360) 867-1269 or email to firstname.lastname@example.org.
+Send medical records of the patient via fax at (360) 867-1269 or email to firstname.lastname@example.org.
 Please make sure that all current therapeutics are listed (ocular and non ocular) as well as the specific eye history.
 Indicate if muzzling or tranquilization has been required at your clinic, report any drug reactions or anesthetic concerns for the patient, and send the most recent cbc/chemistry in your record.

 If you feel your patient has an ophthalmic emergency call the Eye Clinic (360) 866-0931.
 The ophthalmologist can be paged to discuss treatment before the pet is seen and the Eye Clinic Staff can be notified for earliest appointment.